MoinJulian/Tutorials/Yin-Yang/Readme.md

-Yin and Yang made with HTML, CSS, JavaScript and SVG
+Yin and Yang made with CSS, JavaScript and SVG